cnr-isti-vclab/PyMeshLab/src/README.md

 By default, the scripts listed above will build a pymeshlab python module.
 There are two additional options in the CMake configuration:

-- `BUILD_PYMESHLAB_DEBUG` (default: `OFF`): if set to `ON`, pymeshlab will be built in debug mode, and instead of building `pymeshlab/main.cpp`, the file `pymeshlab/debug_main.cpp` will be built .
+- `PYMESHLAB_BUILD_DEBUG` (default: `OFF`): if set to `ON`, pymeshlab will be built in debug mode, and instead of building `pymeshlab/main.cpp`, the file `pymeshlab/debug_main.cpp` will be built .
 This file contains a `main` function set to call pymeshlab functions under C++ and therefore allows to debug pymeshlab under a full C++ environment;
-- `BUILD_PYMESHLAB_UPDATE_DOC` (default: `OFF`): if set to `ON`, pymeshlab will be built but with `pymeshlab/doc_main.cpp` instead of `pymeshlab/main.cpp`.
+- `PYMESHLAB_UPDATE_DOC` (default: `OFF`): if set to `ON`, pymeshlab will be built but with `pymeshlab/doc_main.cpp` instead of `pymeshlab/main.cpp`.
 This build system will generate an executable that will automatically update the file `docs/filter_list.rst`, containing the documentation of the pymeshlab filter.

 ## Deploy PyMeshLab

-By executing the above instruction, the installed pymeshlab directory will not be a self-contained pymeshlab directory (it will depend on Qt libs that are installed in the system).
+By executing the above instructions, the installed pymeshlab directory will not be a self-contained pymeshlab directory (it will depend on Qt libs that are installed in the system).
 To make pymeshlab portable, we provide some scripts that you can find in the `scripts` directory in the root of this repo.

 ```
 sh scripts/[platform]/1_build.sh